theUpsider/faculty-bot/README.md

 RUST_LOG=warn
 ```

 - To register the bot, a developer account at [Discord](https://discord.com/developers/) needs to be created.
-The key can be filled in the `.env` under `TOKEN`.
+The key can be filled in the `.env` under `DISCORD_TOKEN`.
 - To finally launch the bot, use `./target/{release|debug}/faculty_manager`, depending on if you compiled with the release flag or not.

 ## Bot Settings